-7While the Recovery Act provided developers with the option of taking an ITC, in practice, they chose between the PTC and the Section 1603 grant.
+8While the Recovery Act also provided developers with the option of taking the ITC, in practice, they chose between the PTC and the Section 1603 grant.
 The annual Internal Revenue Service Estimated Data Line Counts reports show that not one corporation claimed the ITC for a wind power project over 2009-2011.